carloschuck/Mec-events/README.md

-# MEC Dashboard & Check-In App
+# MEC Events Dashboard & Check-In App

 A full-stack web application for managing event registrations, analytics, and check-ins for the Modern Events Calendar (MEC) WordPress plugin.